Proposals (Phase 1)

 https://hscq.naoj.hawaii.edu/cgi-bin/HSC_ETC/hsc_etc.cgi.

 This is a python-based script that is called through a simple cgi web interface.
 It assumes that the total noise comes from: photon noise, sky brightness level (as a function of Moon phase and distance), and detector properties such as dark current and read-out noise.
-It also calculates the sky level, on the basis of Moon phase, Moon distance, and the selected filter.
-The usage of this script is explained as follows.
+It also calculates the sky level, on the basis of Moon phase, Moon distance, and selected filters.

-First in “Brightness” choose the appropriate filter and magnitude (in the AB system) of the source.
-In case of extended sources, use surface brightness in arcsec\(^2\).
-Then select between point and extended source.
-In the first case, give the desired value of seeing (in arcsec), in the latter, give the solid angle (size, in arcsec\(^2\)).
-Next, define the observing conditions, namely the Transparency (0–1), Moon (days to/from the new Moon, and Moon distance), and (for point sources) the diameter of the aperture that will be used for photometry.
-Finally, set the maximum sky brightness level (counts, in ADU) to be used to determine the number of frames.
+First in “Brightness”, select an appropriate filter and magnitude (in the AB system) of a target.
+If it is an extended source, use surface brightness in arcsec\(^2\).
+For a point source, provide a desired seeing value (in arcsec), and for an extended source, a solid angle (size, in arcsec\(^2\)).
+Next, define observing conditions, namely Transparency (0–1), Moon (days to/from the new Moon, and Moon distance), and (for point sources) the diameter of the aperture that will be used for photometry.
+Finally, set the maximum sky brightness level (counts, in ADU) to be used in determining the required number of frames.

-To calculate the exposure time required to reach a certain , give the desired S/N ratio and click “Calculate exposure time”.
+To calculate an exposure time required to reach a certain S/N, provide a desired S/N and click “Calculate exposure time”.
 The number of frames is ignored in this option.
-As results, the ETC will compute the total exposure time, limiting magnitude, saturation magnitude (assuming significant non-linearity at 45000 ADU), and the suggested number of frames.
-If the number of frames is more than 1, the exposure time, limiting magnitude and per frame are also given.
+ETC will compute the total exposure time, limiting magnitude, saturation magnitude (assuming significant non-linearity at 45000 ADU), and the suggested number of frames.
+If the number of frames is more than 1, the exposure time, limiting magnitude and per frame are also shown.
 The output also contains the sky level (in ADU/frame).
-At the end, the total time necessary to execute the observations (with overheads) is computed.
+Finally, the total time necessary to complete observations (including overheads) is computed.

-Currently, the ETC does not include dithering patterns.
-Set the number of frames accordingly to your desired dither.
-To simulate several exposures per dither position (coadds), multiply the number of frames accordingly.
-For example: set 5 frames if you use the pre-defined 5-point dither, but if the resulting sky level is higher than the maximum sky count given, set frames to 10, 15, 20, etc.
+Currently, ETC does not include dithering patterns.
+Set the number of frames according to your desired dither pattern.
+To simulate several exposures per dither position (coadds), the number of frames should be appropriately multiplied.
+For example: if the pre-defined 5-point dither pattern is desired (i.e., 5 frames) and the resulting sky level is higher than the maximum sky count, set frames to 10, 15, 20, etc.

-In addition to the ETC, there is also an "HSC overhead and required time calculator", which is to be used to calculate the total requested time for the observing plan:
+In addition to ETC, there is also "HSC overhead and required time calculator", which can be used to calculate the total requested time for an observing plan:

 https://www.naoj.org/cgi-bin/ohc.cgi

-The usage of this calculator is as follows.
-PIs must include at the time of the proposal submission 40 sec per exposure as overheads for readout and dithering, as well as 1.2 hours per night to their total request for the other overheads.
-This latter, operation-related overhead, is shared by all programs, with the amount proportional to the effective on-source exposure time per night.
-Note that the length of a night is assumed to be 10 hours; therefore, the effective length of the night used for queue proposals is (10-1.2) = 8.8 hours.
-Here, the 1.2 hours per night for the operation-related overheads (calibrations, focusing, filter exchanges and telescope slew) is an average value calculated based on former observing records.
-For more details, consult
+This calculator adds 40 sec per exposure as overheads (detector readout and telescope movement for dithering) and 1.2 hours per night to the total requested time.
+This latter, operation-related, overhead is shared by all programs, with the amount proportional to the effective on-source exposure time per night.
+Note that the length of a night is assumed to be 10 hours; therefore, the effective time available for queue observations is (10-1.2) = 8.8 hours.
+Here, the 1.2 hours per night for the operation-related overheads (calibrations, focusing, filter exchanges and telescope movement) is an average value calculated based on previous observing records.
+For more information, please refer to

 https://www.naoj.org/Instruments/HSC/hsc_queue_overhead.html